vindolin/Python-Ebyte-E32/README.md

-# Python 3 library for controlling Ebyte LoRa modules like the E32.
+# Python 3 library for controlling Ebyte LoRa modules like the E32 with GPIOs (Raspberry Pi).

 Work in progress.